iaco-me/iaco-me/_pages/mini/speakeat.md

                     <br><br>
                     🌍 It is inspired by the Rotary International cause of promoting peace to foster mutual understanding.
                     <br><br>
-                    😋 It's a conversation over a small meal, similar to "Free IC" but through videocall and with a plant-based snack.
+                    😋 It's a conversation similar to Free IC/Vegan Party, but by videocall and with a plant-based snack.
                     <br><br>
                     🏳️ We start with the main topic, and the participants decide how we will move the conversation forward.
                     <br><br>